-Il Cappero Rosso, in piazza opposite Belvedere, is a small restaurant with tables in piazza in spring and summer, family run by Giovanna and Toni (former owners of L'Aragonese).
+Il Cappero Rosso, in piazza opposite Belvedere, is a small restaurant with tables in piazza in spring and summer, family run by Giovanna and Toni.
 Local fish dishes, tonno o pesce sparda as well as pizza are good choices.
-Inside only very few tables under neon light $$
+Inside only very few tables under bright light $$

 La Degusteria on the way to Maierato/S.Onofrio (some km after "Go" restaurant), offers great local dishes.
-Nice for a change but car needed. $
+Nice for a change but car needed.
+Indoor only (I think). $

 If this list is not enough for you, try to find more via tripadvisor.